VamshiGVR/Terraform/README.md

 # Terraform
-This Repo is used to learn terraform.
+This Repo is used to learn terraform with AWS